pastynko/IpCamera/README.md

 ## Group Displays

 The full example section has an example of how to setup a group display.
+Some additional things to check to get it working are:
-Currently the poll time of the group must be the same time as the segment size if using HLS and all cameras must have the same segment size for this to work.
++ Currently the poll time of the group must be the same or less than the total time contained in each cameras m3u8 files.
-The poll time is how long to display each camera for, before moving onto the next camera.
+If you have 3 seconds worth of video segments then this is the max time you can set to the Poll time to.
+If your not using HLS and just using ipcamera.jpg to display the groups picture with then the poll time can be set to a wider range.
++ All cameras should have the same HLS segment size setting.
+1 and 2 second long segments have been tested to work.

-This is still a very new feature and if you have any issues please send me some TRACE level log output of when the problem occurs.
+This is still a very new feature and if you have any issues please send some TRACE level log output of when the problem occurs.

 ## Batch motion detection rules